Air Fryer Irish Soda Bread Recipe (Ninja Air Fryer)

 How to Make Soda Bread in the Air Fryer

-1. Combine all dry ingredients and raisins in a large mixing bowl, stirring to evenly combine
+1. Combine all dry ingredients and raisins in a large bowl, stirring to evenly combine

-1. Create a well in the center, then pour in the buttermilk and vanilla
+1. Create a well in the center of the flour mixture, then pour in the buttermilk and vanilla

-1. Mix with a spoon or spatula until it creates a shaggy dough
+1. Mix with a wooden spoon or spatula until it creates a shaggy dough

 mix ingredients in bowl until it creates a shaggy dough

-1. Turn the dough out onto a floured surface
+1. Turn the dough out onto a lightly floured surface

 turn dough out onto a floured counter